mojolicious/mojo/README.md

 ## Installation

-  All you need is a oneliner, it takes less than a minute.
+  All you need is a one-liner, it takes less than a minute.

     $ curl get.mojolicio.us | sh